Classificatory disputes about art: 1991

 Charles Saatchi funds Damien Hirst.
 The following year, the Saatchi Gallery exhibits Hirst's The Physical Impossibility of Death in the Mind of Someone Living, a shark in formaldehyde in a vitrine.

 1993

 Vanessa Beecroft holds a performance in Milan, Italy.
 Here, young girls act as a second audience to the display of her diary of food.

 1999

 Tracey Emin is nominated for the Turner Prize.
-My Bed consisted of her disheveled bed, surrounded by detritus such as condoms, blood-stained knickers, bottles and her bedroom slippers.
+Her work My Bed consisted of her disheveled bed, surrounded by detritus such as condoms, blood-stained knickers, bottles and her bedroom slippers.

 2001

-Martin Creed wins the Turner Prize for accurately titled The Lights Going On and Off, in which lights turned on and off in an otherwise empty room.
+Martin Creed wins the Turner Prize for accurately titled Work No. 227: The lights going on and off, in which lights turned on and off in an otherwise empty room.

 2002

 Miltos Manetas confronts the Whitney Biennial with his Whitneybiennial.com.

 2005

 Simon Starling wins the Turner Prize for Shedboatshed.
 Starling presented a wooden shed which he had converted into a boat, floated down the Rhine, then remade into a shed.